What is Twill Weave? 10 Twill Weave Derivatives

 2. This rearrangement may interrupt the continuation of twill

-line and give an effect of a broken twill design.
+line and give the effect of a broken twill design.

 (i) By rearranging the yarns individually.